sensible-hq/sensible-docs/readme-sync/v0/100 - welcome/6000 - author.md

 hidden: false
 ---

+TODO rewrite

-As you move to production, you can optimize extraction performance versus configuration-writing effort by balancing different extraction strategies.
+As you go to production, you can optimize extraction performance versus configuration-writing effort by balancing different extraction strategies.
 Sensible recommends using large-language model (LLM) enabled extractions for free-form, highly variable documents, and layout-based, or "rule-based", extraction strategies for structured, less variable documents.

 See the following diagram for an overview of document structure and variability, and when to use Sensible Instruct (LLMs) or SenseML (rules-based) query languages for extractions: